flextype/docs.flextype.org/project/entries/en/rest-api/images/entry.md

     link: "displaying-images-in-the-template-glide-options"
 ---

-The Flextype Images allows the retrieval and manipulation of image files referenced from Flextype site uploads directory to apps, websites and other media.
+The Flextype Images API allows the retrieval and manipulation of image files referenced from Flextype site uploads directory to apps, websites and other media.
 Images are delivered as files.

-### <a name="endpoint"></a> Endpoint
+### <a name="endpoints"></a> Endpoints

 | Method | Endpoint | Description |
 | --- | --- | --- |